-Madeleine McCann suspect visited reservoir ‘days after disappearance’ – latest news
+Madeleine McCann – latest: Search of Portugal ends as ‘materials’ sent away for tests

 Madeleine McCann case: Timeline of the missing child’s disappearance

-Kate and Gerry McCann’s eldest daughter vanished from a Portuguese holiday resort 16 years ago but the emergence of a new suspect has brought fresh hope of answers and closure:
+Kate and Gerry McCann’s eldest daughter vanished from Portuguese holiday resort 16 years ago but emergence of new suspect has brought fresh hope of answers and closure:

 What happened to Madeleine McCann?